BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: (Anti-)BRST symmetries for a Free Scalar Relativistic Particle: A Model for the Gauge and 1D Diffeomorphism Invariant Theory

 \section{(Anti-)BRST symmetries for a Free Scalar Relativistic Particle: A Model for the Gauge and 1D Diffeomorphism Invariant Theory}

 In this section, we discuss the bare essentials of the {\it classical} gauge, reparameterization (i.e. 1D diffeomorphism) and {\it quantum} (anti-)BRST symmetry transformations for the one (0 + 1)-dimensional (1D) model of a free scalar (i.e. non-SUSY) relativistic particle that is embedded in the D-dimensional target space (which is nothing but the D-dimensional Minkowski flat spacetime manifold).
-This model is physically important because it is the precursor to the bosonic string theory [as its generalization produces the {\it latter} (see, e.g. [1, 2] for details).
-Three equivalent Lagrangians for this 1D system have been derived and written as follows (see, e.g. [22, 29, 14] for details)
+This model is physically important because it is the precursor to the bosonic string theory as its generalization produces the {\it latter} (see, e.g. [1-5] for details).
+This system has been studied within the framework of BRST formalism by others\footnote{In the work by Marnelius [38], a great deal of emphasis is laid on the inner product space while dealing with the free relativistic scalar particle within the realm of BRST approach to its proper quantization.
+On the other hand, in [39], a field theoretic approach has been developed and it has been applied to the system of a free relativistic particle that was proposed by Brink, Di Vecchia, Howe and Polyakov.
+We have followed the discussion on the system of a free scaler relativistic particle that has been covered in [40].}, too (see, e.g. [38, 39] and references therein).
+This system can be described by three equivalent Lagrangians which have been derived earlier as (see, e.g. [40, 31])

-where $m$ is the rest mass of the free scalar relativistic particle, $x_\mu$ and $p^\mu$ are the canonically conjugate space and momenta variables in the target space (with $\mu = 0, 1 , 2,...,D-1$), $e(\tau)$ is the einbein variable and $\dot x^\mu = (dx^\mu/d\tau)$ is the generalized velocity of the free particle where 1D trajectory is parameterized by the evolution parameter $\tau$ (and this 1D trajectory is embedded in the D-dimensional target space where mass-shell condition: $p^2 - m^2 = 0$ is satisfied).
+where $m$ is the rest mass of the free scalar relativistic particle, $x_\mu$ and $p^\mu$ are the canonically conjugate space and momenta variables in the target space (with $\mu = 0, 1 , 2,...,D-1$), $e(\tau)$ is the einbein variable and $\dot x^\mu = (dx^\mu/d\tau)$ is the generalized velocity of the free particle where 1D trajectory is parameterized by the evolution parameter $\tau$ (and this 1D trajectory is embedded in the D-dimensional target spacetime Minkowskian manifold where the mass-shell condition: $p^2 - m^2 = 0$ is satisfied).
 The original Lagrangian $L_0$ has a square root and it does {\it not} have the massless limit and second-order Lagrangian $L_s$ has a variable in the denominator.
 On the contrary, the first-order Lagrangian $L_f$ has maximum number of variables and it is {\it not} plagued with the kinds of problems that $L_0$ and $L_s$ are endowed with.
 Thus, we shall focus on the first-order Lagrangian $L_f$ for our further discussions (as it also has a {\it massless} limit).

 It is straightforward to note that the following infinitesimal, continuous and {\it classical} gauge symmetry transformations ($\delta_g$) and reparameterization (i.e. 1D diffeomorphism) symmetry transformations ($\delta_r$), namely;